 Why?
 Because:

 Google handles “near me” searches dynamically, based on the user’s real-time location and intent.
-That means rankings are personalized and constantly changing — not tied to exact keywords on a page.
+That means rankings are personalized and constantly changing

 To show up for those searches, we focus on local SEO signals that influence visibility in the map pack and local organic results, including: